A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

-But if I were trying to move to another country for the first time, right now, how would I do it?
+But if I were trying to move abroad – for the first time, right now – how would I do it?

 1. Get a Job Abroad.

-There are lots of other options, but one of the easiest jobs for a native English speaker (or native equivalent) to get abroad is teaching English.
+There are lots of other ways to live abroad, but one of the easiest jobs for a native English speaker (or native equivalent) to get is teaching English.

-My point is, there are many different ways to teach English abroad, and getting a certificate and some experience somewhere can open doors to other types of work in other countries.
+My point is, there are many different ways to teach English abroad, and getting a certificate and some experience somewhere – even if it’s not the first country on your list of where you’d like to move –can open doors to other types of work in other countries.

-Advice I Didn’t Follow: Get a Teaching Certificate First
+Good Advice I Didn’t Follow: Get a “TEFL” Teaching Certificate Before You Move Abroad

-These four budget-friendly, online TEFL courses are accredited, well-reviewed, and help you find a job when you finish (including online jobs… which you could do from the beach in Bermuda, as you’ll see in #4):
+These four budget-friendly, online TEFL courses are accredited, well-reviewed, and help you find a job when you finish.
+(Including an online teaching job… which you could do from the beach in Bermuda, as you’ll see in #4.):

 - TEFL Pros – One straightforward, all-online, 120-hour course option, created by two expat women who are English teaching pros.
 This is the one I would choose if I needed to get a TEFL certification today.

 - MyTEFL – Lots of different course options, and internships that don’t require a college degree.
-Right now, you can get 35% off with the code ONLINE2020.
+Click through that link to check their homepage, because they often offer discounts.
 (Make sure you take the 120-hour option, as most jobs require it.
-With the current discount, it’s by far the cheapest 120-hour course.)
+With the 30 to 40% discounts they often offer, it becomes the cheapest 120-hour course.)

 - TEFL Institute of Ireland – They offer a huge variety of courses, including advanced options.
 They also have in-person classes in Ireland – which could be a jumping-off point for your new life abroad.
 Study in Ireland; get a teaching job wherever.

-Tip: Click through on any course you might be interested in to see if they’re currently offering any discounts, as they often do.
+Tip: Click through on any TEFL course you might be interested in to see if they’re currently offering any discounts, as many often do.

 2. Get a (Shorter-Term) Job Abroad as a Guide.

 Like I said, you don’t have to teach English to work abroad.
-There are other options – and something more short-term could be a good starting point.
+There are other options – and working as a guide is one great way to live abroad for a few months.

-But it can also be really satisfying.
+But it can also be really satisfying work.
 And it’s a great way to just dive into a project that feels meaningful, keeps you busy and gives a full immersion into a different kind of life.
-Or really, two different kinds: The life of someone who works seasonal jobs abroad, and the life of the community you’re living in.
+(Or really, two different kinds: The life of someone who works seasonal jobs abroad, and the life of the community you’re living in.)

-Some travel experience, a driver’s license, no criminal record, a minimum age (21 or so), education level (usually you to have a bachelor’s degree or be in the process of getting one).
-Languages are always helpful.
+Some travel experience, a driver’s license, no criminal record, a minimum age (21 or so), and education level (usually you to have a bachelor’s degree or be in the process of getting one) are pretty standard qualifications.

 Some companies to look into for international trip-leading jobs: